TalHadad94/Pic2Peak/README.md

 * I upload the result file to this repository, You can open "DataTable.csv" and see the output CSV file.
 * For customization: Replace "image_urls" (In [21]) to your image URL and select it when "detect_img" (In [22]) is running.

 2) For this part you will need Blender on your computer - https://www.blender.org/.
-In Blender open a "Text Editor" window and copy "Pic2PeakForBlender.py" to it. make sure that the path to the CSV file is correct (line 23). then you can run it from "Run Script" button in the window, and the enviroment will be build.
+In Blender open a "Text Editor" window and copy "Pic2PeakForBlender.py" to it. make sure that the path to the CSV file is correct (line 23). then you can run it from "Run Script" button in the window, and the environment will be built.